reactioncommerce/reaction-docs/developer/contributing.md

 ###### Reviewer

 Read over the original ticket, and understand the impact this PR will have on the codebase.
-If the PR doesn't follow the above template, reject and point the other to this doc.
+If the PR doesn't follow the our template, reject and point the author of the PR to this doc.

 ##### Issue